ckdextergames/Icarus_mods/README.md

 Pre-printed cot for use as a bed.
 Cheap and reliable, with better buffs than sleeping on the ground.

+__The Theseus "Omniburst" Series__

+Available for Prometheus only: The knife, spear, arrows, and bolts in this series combine and improve on the attributes of all similar Prometheus-grade workshop items.
+Much more expensive to research and craft, but well worth the cost.

 ---

 <a name="shouts">*Huge shout-outs</a> to the rock-steady modders: JimK72, TheOrangeFloof, Critical_Fail, laanp, Donovan, Waldo, Semac, R3ap3r, Nic, & venomtron -- thank you all for the tips, inspiration, and ongoing work to improve Icarus!*